Ecosystem

 • Pharma - gain visibility into promising technologies earlier in the pipeline.

-• Investors – reduce risk by seeing the ecosystem maturity before committing capital.
+• Investors - reduce risk by seeing the ecosystem's maturity before committing capital.

-In a world where 70% of innovation pilots fail to scale (PwC, 2022), targeting the right partner in the right ecosystem increases the odds of success dramatically.
+In a world where many innovation pilots fail to scale, targeting the right partner in the right ecosystem increases the odds of success dramatically.
+A 2022 PwC report on digital factory transformation, for example, notes a high failure rate for pilot projects, with 64% of companies still in the initial pilot phase.

 How to Get Started with Ecosystem Mapping

-1. Define the Scope – Focus on a domain (e.g., bioanalytics, clinical trials, digital labs) and a geography.
+1. Define the Scope: Focus on a specific domain (e.g., bioanalytics, clinical trials, digital labs) and a clear geography.

-2. Collect Data – Gather information on institutions, startups, investors, and infrastructure.
+2. Collect Data: Gather information on institutions, startups, investors, and infrastructure.10 This can be done through public registries, surveys, and interviews.

-3. Visualize the System – Create maps, dashboards, or searchable databases to reveal clusters and gaps.
+1. Visualize the System: Create maps, dashboards, or searchable databases to reveal clusters and gaps.11

-4. Engage Stakeholders – Use workshops and roundtables to validate findings and build buy-in.
+1. Engage Stakeholders: Use workshops and roundtables to validate findings and build buy-in.12

-5. Activate the Map – Move beyond analysis: use it to drive matchmaking, partnerships, and investment.
+1. Activate the Map: Move beyond analysis; use it to drive matchmaking, partnerships, and investment.13

 Key Takeaway

-Ecosystem mapping is not a luxury — it’s a practical accelerator.
-By creating visibility across stakeholders and assets, it reduces duplication, lowers costs, and speeds up collaboration.
-In fast-moving industries like pharma and biotech, where each year of delay can mean billions lost in opportunity, having a “map” is no longer optional.
+Ecosystem mapping is not a luxury; it’s a practical accelerator.
+By creating visibility across stakeholders and assets, it reduces duplication, lowers costs, and speeds up collaboration.14 In fast-moving industries like pharma and biotech, where each year of delay can mean billions lost in opportunity, having a "map" is no longer optional.

 Ecosystems that invest in transparency today will be the ones delivering breakthroughs tomorrow.